The Forerunner

 Watch!

 32 “But as for that day and hour, no one knows them: neither the angels in heaven, nor the Son, but the Father alone.
 33 Keep watch and stay alert, for you do not know when the appointed time will arrive.
-34 It is like a man going on a journey: He stepped out of his house and put his servants in charge, assigning to each one his appointed task; and then he commanded the doorkeeper to keep watch.
-35 So keep watch, for you have no idea when the lord of the house is coming back, whether in the evening, at midnight, at the rooster’s crow, or in the morning.
+34 It’s like a man who left his house for a trip abroad: After putting his servants in charge and assigning to each one his work, he commanded the doorkeeper to keep watch.
+35 So keep watch, for you do not know when the lord of the house is coming back, whether in the evening, at midnight, at the rooster’s crow, or in the morning.
 36 Otherwise, he may return unexpectedly and find you sleeping.
 37 So what I say to you, I say to all: Watch!”

 Notes